 PAP’s are programs for the financially needy and so there are no real negative costs in participating in this program.

 The whole intention of Prescription Hope as a medication access service is to make the process easier for people who find it frustrating or confusing.
 Especially for adults and many elderly patients who may need our services for a smooth and easy process of getting your medications through PAP’s.

 In fact, the convenience of a process like ours is worth it to ensure you have a partner who can walk you through the process smoothly.

 With that, let’s take a look at the enrollment process.
-This can help you decide if you want to enroll by yourself or through prescription Hope.
+This can help you decide if you want to enroll by yourself or through Prescription Hope’s medication access service.

 Although there’s no standard enrollment process for every company, most of the PAP’s require the patient, healthcare provider or both to fill out an application form.
 Some pharmaceutical companies have a standard form applicable to all medical needs.
 Whereas some pharmaceutical companies require a separate application form for each drug.
 This is something we would handle completely, so you don’t have to worry about it when utilizing our service.